getsentry/FaultOrdering/README.md

 test.testApp(testCase: self, app: app)
 ```

+> [!IMPORTANT]
+> This test should be run with a release build configuration, using the same compiler/linker optimizations that you would use on the App Store.

 ### Accessing results

 Results are added as a XCTAttachment named `"order-file"`.

 ### Device support

 To run on a physical device the app must link to the `FaultOrdering` product from this package.
 Update your main app target to have this framework in it's embedded frameworks.
+If your app takes a different codepath on physical devices than simulators (such as using device only frameworks like Metal) it is best to generate an order file while running on the physical device.

+## Using the order file

+Once you run the UI test to generate an order file you have to use this file as an input to a new build of the app.
+Technically you only need to re-link the app, not re-compile everything, but running a new build with xcode is the easiest way to do this.
+Set the xcode build setting "ORDER_FILE" to the path to your order file when you build the app.